ardeal/FaceBoxes_VS2015_Python/README.md

 2) I have verified the code could be run on CPU correctly, but I didn't verify the GPU version.
 3) During your building the code, there might be some errors.
 Search them on Google or post your questions on github.
 4) You are wecome to point out any mistake in my modification.

+### Output of the code
+I tested a few images, and the output are followed: